brisa-build/brisa/packages/docs/building-your-application/styling/web-components.md

 - **Global Styles in Web Components**: By default, Brisa adopts the global style sheets to the shadow DOM, so you don't need to worry about this.
 - **CSS Template String**: A powerful way to create reactive styles to signals within web components.
 - **CSS Modules**: You can import CSS files directly into your web components.
 It's useful to separate styles into different files.
+- **CSS inlined in JSX**: You can use the `style` attribute to apply styles directly to the HTML element.

 ## Global Styles in Web Components